 While reading the recipe all the way through before you start is important, it doesn’t always happen.
 Your cook should be able to treat your recipe like a shopping list and a prep list at the same time.
 In meez, adding prep actions (ingredient fabrication) to your ingredient list is as simple as typing up your ingredient name.
 Our built-in ingredient database contains hundreds of pre-defined prep actions for the most common produce, such as peeling, chopping and trimming.

-Tip #3: Be consistent with your ingredient naming
+Tip #3: A well written recipe is consistent with ingredient naming

 Don’t mix and match nomenclature or ingredient names for the same ingredient.
 This is confusing for new cooks or staff whose first language isn’t English.